Common name: Hairy Guinea Flower

 Distribution and occurrence: Grows in coastal heath or inland in dry sclerophyll forest on shallow, infertile soils; north from Wyong.
 Coastal populations have wider leaves and usually a more diffuse habit; inland populations have narrower and often hairier leaves.

-NSW subdivisions: NC, CC, NT, CT, NWS, CWS, SWS
+NSW subdivisions: CC, NT, CT, NWS, CWS, SWS

 Other Australian states: Qld